 While you can wear whatever the heck you want and I will completely support you and root you on; if you're unsure how to style leather leggings here's some tips on what not to do to make them look as stylish as possible.

 - Don't pair your leather leggings with a leather jacket.
-This will take you from "Sandy" territory to Leather Tuscadero territory.
-If you need to wear a jacket, consider a cargo jacket in a neutral like olive or a denim jacket.
+This will take you from “Sandy” territory to Leather Tuscadero territory.
+If you need to wear a jacket, consider a cargo jacket in a neutral like olive, a denim jacket, or a menswear-inspired blazer.

 - Balance the shine with other textures.
 Faux leather leggings with shiny satin or sequins are only appropriate in Vegas or on stage.
 For every day, you want to temper the shine of leather.
 Fleece, chunky knit sweaters, cashmere, denim, and angora are all great fabrics to pair with the leggings to keep the look luxe yet relatable.